voliva/wsa/README.md

 - +1: Length of element
 - +2..: Data of element

-The standard library on memory will provide few methods to deal with heap:
+The standard library on memory provides few methods to deal with heap:

 - malloc(size): Creates a new block.
   - It will try to put it as close to the end of the memory as possible.